raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 In a production environment, it may or may not be safe to assume the correctness of real-time data.
 It will depend.

-## 20% gain by skipping the right way.
+## 20% gain by skipping the right way

 Our container skippers are pretty complex for what they intend to do : they are calling sub-skippers for every entity that containers are composed of.
 By doing so, they strictly respect the JSON format.
 But who actually cares, since they discard the result.